Michael is a musician, a support analyst, and a long time audiophile and tech/music geek.

 Drake was a gifted multi-instrumentalist, as equally accomplished on piano or saxophone as he was on guitar.
 It was probably his ability to think and hear in terms of each of these individual instruments that allowed him to create such unique melodies and vocal phrasings within his songs.
 It also explains his extensive use of alternate tunings on the guitar, as he seemed determined to stretch the constraints of traditional tuning in order to bend the sound of his guitar to what he needed to match the sounds that he heard in his head as he composed the songs.

-By the time Pink Moon was released in 1972, the entire landscape of modern music had shifted, and what now sold well were mostly records that had less to due with melody and structure and more to do with power chords played at an ear splitting volume.
-The fact that the tiny label he recorded for was bought up by the bigger and much more powerful Island Records didn’t aid him at all, as they weren’t expecting or even wanting a new release from him when he simply walked into the company headquarters, handed the master tapes to a secretary and left.
-Pink Moon is a return of sorts to the more minimalist approach of Five Leaves Left except darker and much more personal.
+By the time Pink Moon was released in 1972, the entire landscape of modern music had shifted, and what now sold well were mostly records that had less to do with melody and structure and more to do with power chords played at an ear-splitting volume.
+The fact that the tiny label he recorded for was bought up by the bigger and much more powerful Island Records didn’t aid him at all, as they weren’t expecting or even wanting a new release from him when he simply walked into the company headquarters, handed the master tapes to a secretary, and left.
+Pink Moon was a return to the minimalist approach of Five Leaves Left except darker and much more personal.
 Once again, his record received little attention and sales were poor.

 Drake had been severely depressed by his lack of success and in early November, 1974, he took an antidepressant medication to help him sleep.
 Whether intentional or not will never be known, however he was found dead the next morning lying across the bed in his room at his parent’s house.
 He was 26 years old.

 Nick Drake's Posthumous Fame